chrisjacobsen/before-after-slide/README.md

         <img src="./after.png" />
     </div>

-quickly tested in Chrome, Firefox and Safari.
-Should probably work in IE too
+tested in Chrome, Firefox, Safari and IE 8+

-works best with jQuery 1.7+ because the event delegation is way beter
+works best with jQuery 1.7+

 you don't even have to know the image sizes